-Under Thailand’s tax jurisdiction, the form of separate agreements is not easily overruled by the substance.
-However, the split of the combined agreement into two parts – and the addition of two additional agreements – is a highly sophisticated task and requires a specific tax know-how.
+Under Thailand’s tax jurisdiction, the form of separate agreements can be overruled by the substance.
+Therefore, the split of the combined agreement into two parts – and the addition of two additional agreements – is a highly sophisticated task and requires specific Thai and international tax know-how.
 Otherwise, the split could be irrelevant from the tax perspective and result in an even higher tax exposure.

-The Thai Revenue Department is currently increasing its efforts to avoid tax deficits in connection with the upcoming big infrastructure projects in the EEC, the OBOR-area and under the PPP-scheme.
-Experience shows, that Thailand’s tax authorities focus on seven weak points of the overall contractual structure:
+The Thai Revenue Department is currently increasing its efforts to avoid tax deficits in connection with the upcoming of big infrastructure projects in the EEC, the OBOR-area and under the PPP-scheme.
+Experience shows, that Thailand’s tax authorities focus on the following seven weak points of the overall contractual structure:

 #4.
 Transfer pricing: The remuneration of all participants has to be adjusted to arm‘s length principles.
-Thailands transfer pricing rules are currently under review by the government and much stricter guidelines can be expected soon.
+Thailands transfer pricing rules and policies are currently in development and in practice a moving target.

 PUGNATORIUS Ltd. is a Bangkok-based specialist provider of bespoke transactional legal and tax advice in the corporate and property legal and taxation industry sectors.
 The law firm provides international clients with these professional services: